 You can customize views (show orientation marker, ruler, change orientation, transparency) by clicking on the push pin in the top left corner of viewer.
 In the slice viewers, the horizontal bar can be used to scroll through slices or select a slice.

 3D Slicer is built on a modular architecture.
 Choose a module to process or analyze your data.
-Most important modules are the followings (complete list is available in Modules section):
+Most important modules are the following (complete list is available in Modules section):

-- DICOM: Import and export DICOM objects, such as images, segmentations, strucutre sets, radiation therapy objects, etc.
+DICOM: Import and export DICOM objects, such as images, segmentations, structure sets, radiation therapy objects, etc.